PhenoApps/Field-Book/docs/source/fields.rst

    :align: center
    :alt: Field file illegal characters

-   Unallowed characters in file and column names
+   Characters that are not allowed in file and column names

 If you need to add files to the import folder, you can do so by downloading them or transferring them from a computer, as described in :doc:`storage`.